 - Scoop the dough using a tablespoon-sized scoop, and roll it in your hands until it forms into a ball.
 Repeat with the remainder of the mixture.
 As you work, place the balls on the prepared baking sheet.
 Freeze until firm — Say, about 15 minutes!

 - For the chocolate shell: Add the chocolate and coconut oil to a bowl set over a pot of simmering water and allow it to melt and become smooth for about 3 minutes.
 Mix until smooth and set aside.

 - Remove the bites from the freezer.
 One at a time, drop one bite in the chocolate shell, remove it with a fork (or two) and return it to the same baking sheet.
 Repeat with the remaining bites.
 Return the baking sheet to the freezer to set the chocolate shell, about 10 minutes.

 - Sneak one now and transfer the remaining bites to a resealable plastic bag.
 Store in the freezer.
 When you are ready to enjoy them, allow them to thaw for 10 minutes or more at room temperature.

-Disclaimer: Our Recipes are aimed to provide a healthy guide to making oven or dessert items within the comfort & ease of your home kitchens.
+In Conclusion, Cafe Upper Crust Recipes are aimed to provide a healthy guide to making oven or dessert items within the comfort & ease of your home kitchens.
 Such cooking results may differ from those results of professional chefs’ practices & recipes.
 These recipes may or may not be available at our eatery outlets, at the time of posting these blogs.